go-gorm/gorm.io/pages/contribute.md

 ### Recurring Donations

-Your kindness and generosity is greatly appreciated, and your name will be listed in this page or the home page of this website.
+Your kindness and generosity are greatly appreciated, and your name will be listed on this page or the home page of this website.

 [Recurring Donations with OpenCollective](https://opencollective.com/gorm) [Recurring Donations with Patreon](https://www.patreon.com/jinzhu)